 SOME WOMEN FIND COMPLIMENTS UNCOMFORTABLE

 Last week I wrote a story on the importance of giving compliments to other women.
 Upon probing, I learned there are women who prefer not to receive a compliment and the reason why.
-Read my story on The Power of a Compliment.
+Read my story on The Power of a Compliment

-BE AN AUTHENTIC WOMAN
+BE AN AUTHENTIC WOMAN WITH SELF ESTEEM

 But here is another thought.
 Do you trust the complement of the woman who is extremely confident?
 Or a woman who is authentic and shows her vulnerable side?

 A girlfriend who is open to uncertainty shows her vulnerabilities.
 One who doesn’t feel insecure doing so.
 She is worthy of my friendship.
 I am touched by her authenticity.
+Imagine the kind of support network you want to build—visualizing your ideal friendships can help you seek out and nurture those meaningful connections.
+Having a best friend who stands by you through every challenge makes the journey even more meaningful.

 6 WAYS TO SUPPORT OTHER WOMEN

-• Connect women to other women.
+- Connect women to other women.
 Women need women.
 Be a connector.
 Make a call.
 Give out phone numbers.
 Arrange a get-together.
 Call it a celebration of life.

+Reflecting on what has happened in my life to bring me to this point, I realize how much the support of friends has shaped my journey.
 There have been so many women in my life who supported me.
 I am grateful to all of them.
 They know who they are.
 If you are reading this story, thank you for being by my side through my joys and sorrows.

 TWO UNEXPECTED STORIES FROM UNEXPECTED WOMEN